The 8 Steps to Selling a House in the ACT

 Selling your home during coronavirus

-During the coronavirus pandemic, the property market in the ACT has managed to stay afloat.
+During the coronavirus pandemic, the property market in the ACT managed to stay afloat.
 In fact Canberra’s property prices recorded neutral 0% change during the month of April when the pandemic and restrictions were at their highest.

 You don’t have to use an agent to sell your own house in ACT